History

 Let me tell you about the woolly wonderful world of Dakota Fiber Mill and Bear Creek Felting.

 First up, we have the fabulous Chris Armbrust, founder of Dakota Fiber Mill.
 Since 2010, she’s been spinning yarn and roving from all sorts of furry friends – sheep, alpaca, goat, camel, bison, you name it!
 But Chris didn’t stop there – she teamed up with four engineering students from NDSU and brought a felting machine to the mill in 2017.
 Now, all those pesky waste and short fibers are felted into a whole bunch of products.
-And let’s not forget about Dakota Spun – Chris’ very own line of yarn.

 Next up, we have the talented Teresa Perleberg, founder of Bear Creek Felting.
 Since 2008, she’s been crafting 3D needle felted sculptures using the wool from her own flock of sheep.
 But Teresa doesn’t keep all the fun to herself – she’s also created DIY Needle Felting Kits complete with instructions and materials, as well as an online Needle Felting Academy for all you wool enthusiasts out there.
 And let’s not forget about the Bear Creek wool felting cushion, the result of a collaboration with Chris of Dakota Fiber Mill – the perfect work-surface for all your needle felting needs.